 My personal tasks any projects you are named on as a key associate (CI or Project Deputy) that have outstanding actions for you to complete will be listed here

-My organisation tasks is where sponsor group organisations will find projects they have been assigned to.
+My organisation tasks is where Sponsor or Sponsor Delegate Organisations will find projects they have been assigned to.

 Note: projects will only appear under this section when they require action and are available to edit.